 Today, corporate HR management has all the knowledge and technology they need to ‘listen while’.
 Instead of creating new spaces where we can listen to people, we can listen while they are focusing on something else.

-According to Marina Famiglietti, Head of HR at Borsa Italiana, “HR needs to really concentrate on listening to people, even if this means reaching less people than you would in a survey – often people see this as a tool that the company is using to listen in on them”.
+According to Marina Famiglietti, Head of HR at Borsa Italiana, “HR needs to really concentrate on listening to people, even if this means reaching less people than you would in a pulse survey – often people see this as a tool that the company is using to listen in on them”.

 We don’t have to choose between listening to many or a few.
 When you really listen to people, you can do it through activities that are already engaging your people, such as through training, engagement, diversity or culture initiatives.
 You can listen to people through Lifeed’s digital self-reflection journeys accompanied with everything else that’s going on.